Who we are?

 Executive:

-President - Chief Richard Bourassa, Moose Jaw Police Service
+Past President - Chief Richard Bourassa Moose Jaw Police Service

 1st Vice-President - Chief Troy Cooper, Saskatoon Police Service